How to Measure Brand Health

 The UK Charity Sector

-In spite of recent political uncertainties, charitable donations remain reasonably stable, although this means that charities must work hard to raise awareness and attract their share of all this generosity.
-There are many factors that can help or hinder a charity’s efforts, but just as in the commercial world, brand equity plays a vital role in the success, or otherwise, of this task.
+The recent coronavirus pandemic is likely to have hit most charities hard.
+This means that charities must work hard to maintain or raise their front of mind awareness and attract their share.
+Inevitably, there will be a fine line between those charities that succeed and fail.
+There are many factors that can help or hinder a charity’s efforts, but just like the commercial world, charities brand equity matters and will play a vital role in the success, or otherwise, of any charity.

-The Brand Wheel is at the hub of our Brand Equity measurement and comprises of four key themes which help create the measure for Brand Equity (otherwise know as Brand Index)
+The Brand Wheel is at the hub of our Brand Equity measurement and comprises of three key themes which help create the measure for Brand Equity (otherwise known as Brand Index)

 The Brand Pyramid